-Many have heard about the growing popularity of the Keto Diet but there are numerous misunderstandings.
-Following a Keto Diet does not mean that you are only eating huge quantities of fat and also does not mean you are eating large amounts of meat.
+Many have heard about the growing popularity of the Keto Diet here in Malaysia but there are numerous misunderstandings.
+Following a Keto Diet does not mean that you are only eating huge quantities of fat and also does not mean you are eating large amounts of meat or protein.
 The basic principle of the Keto Diet is to achieve ketogenesis and this is done by reducing our dependence on excess refined and processed carbohydrates in the diet in favour of a diet that combines plenty of nutrient rich high fibre vegetables with high quality fats such as those from coconut oil, MCT oil, olive oil, nuts, avocados and so on.
-Excess protein also should be kept to a minimum along with all processed foods.
-Once your target BMI has been achieved then it is beneficial to follow a more cyclical Keto Diet and more high fibre wholefoods may be introduced on specific days along with a more personalized approach based on our genetics, age, health and activity level.
+Protein also should be kept to a minimum along with all processed foods.

 The Keto Diet offers the understanding of the role of ketones in health and as a sign that we have successfully regained our metabolic flexibility and become fat adapted.
 When we reduce our addiction to processed foods and constant dependence on sugars for energy then the body may now burn fat instead, producing ketones in the liver that are sent into the bloodstream where they may be utilized by your muscles, tissues and brain as an alternative source of energy.